Alluxio/alluxio/docs/Running-Tachyon-Fault-Tolerant-on-EC2.md

 Note that the `<number of machines>` above should be larger than or equal to `Masters` set in `deploy/vagrant/conf/tachyon.yml`.

-Each node of the cluster has a Tachyon worker, each master node has a Tachyon master, leader is in one of the master nodes.
+Each node of the cluster has a Tachyon worker, and each master node has a Tachyon master.
+The leader is in one of the master nodes.

 # Access the cluster